hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdAuth/Authorization.md

 ## The middleware chain

-``AuthorizationPolicyMiddleware`` sits in the route group chain after the authenticator:
+``HummingbirdAuth/AuthorizationPolicyMiddleware`` sits in the route group chain after the authenticator:

 ```swift
 router.group()